Find Your Perfect School

 - More flexibility in class schedules means you can balance your responsibilities with your academic load.
 You can even work while studying without the added stress since you can learn on your own time (i.e., asynchronous delivery).

-- More affordable cost since certificate programs typically have fewer credits and last for a few months only.
+- More affordable cost since certificate programs typically have fewer credits and last for only a few months.
 You won’t get into student debt trouble, but you will get plenty of work opportunities.
 Now, that’s a win-win!

 What are the differences between certificates and certifications or licenses?